sdiehl/stephendiehl.com/posts/books.md

 The book everyone learns C from, although a bit dated it still has a certain elegance to it's minimalist approach to a minimalist language.

-**The Little MLer** by Matthias Felleisen

-A whimsical set of discussions around a set of small Standard ML projects.
-Convey's the large ideas in typed functional programming, concerning polymorphism, higher order functions and algebraic datatypes.

 **Coders at Work** by Peter Siebel

 A collection of interviews with some of he greatest programmers of our